kswarthout/resume/README.md

-# Resume
+# Portfolio Site

-Repo for my portfolio site created using Angular with Bootstrap styles.
+I used this project to build my portfolio site using Angular and Bootstrap.

 ## Deployment
 Setup to be deployed to GitHub pages using angular-cli-ghpages.